-As explained above, we assume that the relative values of the firms' attributes determine individual firms' COE.
+As explained above, our model assumes that the relative values of the firms' attributes determine individual firms' COE.
 When we transform absolute values to relative values, we standardize original distributions of the attributes to distributions with mean zero and variance one.
-We apply two types of the standardization: 1) standardization among all firms in the same period (Method 1), and 2) standardization among firms within the
+We apply two types of the standardization: 1) standardization among all firms in the same period (Method 1), and 2) standardization among firms within the same industry at the same period (Method 2; see, e.g., Goodman and Peavy [1983], Cohen and Polk [1998]).
+Note that the industry sector classification for industry-based standardization is the same as estimation of industry-based COE (see Appendix 3).